Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 Effects of Nutrient Pollution

-Excessive nitrogen and phosphorus in water and the air can cause health problems, damage our land and water, and take a heavy toll on the economy.
+Excessive nitrogen and phosphorus in water and the air can cause health problems, damage our land and water, and damage the economy.

 Human Health